Valid for tax years 2020 and 2021 only

-Form 7202 is used to figure the amount of the credit an individual can claim for qualified sick and family leave due to coronavirus on the 2020 and 2021 tax returns.
+Form 7202 is used to figure the amount of the credit an individual can claim for qualified sick and family leave due to coronavirus on the 2020 and 2021 tax returns only.

 - The refundable credit is available to self-employed individuals if they were unable to work or had to care for family members due to coronavirus